bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/o/OverheadContactLineID_220UqUBtL7ZxB1Ewq1FjKo/Documentation.md

-To indicate the OCL where the equipment is applied.
+Indicates the OCL where the equipment is applied.